Circuit Safety

 Voltage, Current, Power Limits

 All circuit components have a rated maximum amount of voltage, current, and power for safe operation.
 If exceeded, you will significantly reduce the part’s lifetime if not burn it out entirely.
+Use component datasheets specifying its absolute maximum to ensure that you are always operating well below these limits.

 Working with High Voltages or Current